 Fill in your health declaration

-Every traveller who lands at Schiphol is required to fill in a health declaration.
+Every traveller aged 13 and over who lands at Schiphol is required to fill in a health declaration.
 You should bring this with you on paper or on your mobile phone.
 We therefore advise you to do this before you get on your flight to Schiphol.
 You can find the health declaration here.

 Once you have landed

 After disembarking the aircraft, you can make your way through passport control (non-Schengen only) to the baggage hall.
 You can use the Schiphol app to look up your flight and check which baggage belt you can expect your baggage on.
 Thank you for maintaining a 1.5-metre distance where you can at Schiphol, giving each other space and always wearing a face mask.
 Would you like to freshen up?
 All sanitary facilities are regularly disinfected and free hand sanitiser is available.
 Feel free to make use of these services.